ahujaavi13/univariate-series-with-lstm/README.md

 <img src="https://raw.githubusercontent.com/ahujaavi13/univariate-series-with-lstm/master/Predictions/ActualvsPredicted.png" width=350 height = 300>

+#### Note:
-**In this case the model results might vary to some degree with rerun due to random initialization.
+In this case the model results might vary to some degree with rerun due to random initialization.
 The current result being displayed is based on the model saved in folder `Model`.
-Will try to find a model setting that provides more stability as an improvement for this repository**
+Will try to work on a model setting that provides more stability as an improvement for this repository